 Although more women are becoming entrepreneurs, they often face a set of challenges not typically shared by their male counterparts.
 To shed light on some of these disparities, female CEOs spoke with Business News Daily about the key challenges women entrepreneurs face and how to overcome them.

 Defying social expectations

 Most female business owners who have attended networking events can relate to this scenario: You walk into a crowded seminar and can count the number of women there on one hand.
-When women entrepreneurs have to talk business with primarily male executives, it can be intimidating.
+When women entrepreneurs have to talk business with primarily male executives, it can be unnerving.

-"Be yourself, and have confidence in who you are," Genga said.
-"Don't try to be a man.
-You made it to where you are through hard work and perseverance, but most importantly, you're there.
+"Be yourself, and have confidence in who you are," said Hilary Genga, founder and CEO of women's swimwear company Trunkettes.
+"You made it to where you are through hard work and perseverance, but most importantly, you're there.
 Don't conform yourself to a man's idea of what a leader should look like."

 "I had confidence in my abilities to run the business," Rowlands told Business News Daily.
 "I just made sure that any initiative I was trying to move forward was backed up by a solid business case.
 I was never unprepared for the questions that I knew would come.
 I [also] think many women naturally have extraordinary common sense, a sharp intuitive sense and a great focus on people.
 These are extremely valuable in business and can help to set us apart as leaders."

 Forty-eight percent of female founders report that a lack of available advisers and mentors limits their professional growth, according to Inc.

 "With the majority of the high-level business world still being dominated by men, it can be hard to blaze your own path and facilitate the introductions and connections into some of the more elite business networks," said Hanson, who established the Hera Hub co-working space to foster support and collaboration among female entrepreneurs.
 "As most of business today still rings true with the philosophy that 'It's not what you know; it's who you know,' this can be a huge factor in your ultimate success."